jt-rose/wordnik/README.md

 ])
 ```

-And when one of the fields has a boolean value of `true`, it can be further shortened by just providing the atom:
+And when one of the fields has a boolean value of `true`, it can be further shortened by just providing the atom, but needs to come at the beginning of the list:

 ```elixir
 iex> Wordnik.get_definitions("sublime", "MY_SECRET_API_KEY", [